Tamutswa/Tamutswa/README.md

 # 👋 Hey, I'm Tamutswa Matondo

-🚀 Frontend Developer | 🌐 Full-Stack Developer | 🤖 AI Enthusiast
+🚀 Web Developer | 🌐 Full-Stack Developer | 🤖 AI Enthusiast

 ---

 ## 👨‍💻 About Me

 I'm a passionate developer who enjoys building clean, responsive, and user-friendly web applications.
-My background is in **frontend development**, but I also work across the stack to bring full products to life—from database to deployment.
+My background is in **web development**, but I also work across the stack to bring full products to life—from database to deployment.

 Lately, I've been diving into **Artificial Intelligence**, exploring how it can enhance the way we develop and interact with technology.
 I’m always curious, always learning, and always looking to collaborate with other developers.